yvdh/Acoustic-IR-Generator/README.md

-# Acoustic-IR-Generator
+# Acoustic instrument IR Generator
-A script for Scilab that allows generation of an IR from pickup and mic'd audio.
+A script for Scilab that allows generation of an IR from pickup and mic'd audio of an acoustic instrument.

 This runs on Scilab (an open Matlab-like computing environment), and has been tested with version 6.1.1.